BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FPU.md

 a minimalistic floating-point able core, used to design for instance a GPU-like device with multiple cores.*

-Then there are the FMA instructions (fused-multiply-add) that computes rs1*rs2+rs3 in a single instruction (with different sign combinations):
+Then there are the FMA instructions (fused-multiply-add) that compute rs1*rs2+rs3 in a single instruction (with different sign combinations):